Washington, DC Anesthesia Errors Lawyer

 • does not communicate effectively with the surgeon or other operating room staff,

-• distracted either by a staff member or an electronic device,
+• becomes distracted either by a staff member or an electronic device,

-• did not consult the patient’s prior medical history or drug allergy information,
+• neglects to review the patient’s prior medical history or drug allergy information,

-• approves a patient for discharge from the post-surgical unit too soon
+• approves the patient for discharge from recovery too soon.

-If you or a family member has experienced an anesthesia error, you should speak with a medical malpractice attorney in Washington, DC.
+If you or a family member has experienced an anesthesia error, you should speak with a personal injury attorney in Washington, DC.

 Many things can go wrong when an anesthesiologist does not do their job correctly.
 Some of the more common anesthesia errors happen when: